ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-push/README.md

 ### Update your client application to use the Push SDK.

-The following code must be added to the specific application functions in the AppDelegate class.
+The following code must be added to the specified application functions in the AppDelegate class.

 Objective-C: